|

 by getting the globe fitter ready to attach to the ABS pipe.
 First step:

-Attach a standard plug to the globe fitter. |
+Attach a standard plug to the globe fitter.

-to attach the ABS connector to the globe fitter.
-Remove the three clamp
+Now you need to attach the ABS coupler to the globe

-screws from the fitter: |
+fitter.
+Remove the three clamp screws from the fitter:

-ABS connector in the hole on the bottom of the globe fitter (it’s a very
+Insert the ABS coupler in the hole on the bottom of the

-loose fit) and drill small lead holes through the holes where you removed
+globe fitter (it’s a very loose fit) and drill small lead holes through the

-the clamp screws.
+holes where you removed the clamp screws.

-screws which hold the ABS connector tightly in place.
+hold the ABS coupler tightly in place.

-and off the ABS drain pipe which will be your post.
-This makes it easy to
+This piece will now slide on and off the ABS or PVC drain pipe which will be

-take the lamp apart and move it.
-Do not use glue! |
+your post.
+This makes it easy to take the lamp apart and move it.

 Now drill a ½ inch hole about a